 EcoCamp Standard domes were the world's first lodge accommodation in geodesic shape.
 They are resistant to the strong Patagonian winds, and come equipped with two single beds (doubles on request), cozy fleece blankets and feather quilts.
 There are windows in the ceiling for stargazing.
 Standard domes include shared bathrooms which are large, comfortable and gender divided.

-Any update related to the starting date of this program will be made based on the official date of the event.
+Any update related to the starting date of this program will be made based on the official event dates.
+For the most up-to-date schedule, please review the organizer’s calendar.

-You can review more details about this on the organiser's website.
+You can review more details on the organizer's website.

-The trip starts on with a morning pick-up at either Punta Arenas Hotel or Punta Arenas Airport and ends with a drop off at the Punta Arenas airport in the afternoon.
+The trip starts with a morning pick-up either at a Punta Arenas/Puerto Natales hotel or at Punta Arenas/Puerto Natales Airport and ends with a drop-off at Punta Arenas or Puerto Natales Airport or Hotels in the afternoon.
 Please visit our Weekly Transfer Board for details of EcoCamp pick up and drop off times.

-In Torres del Paine and throughout Patagonia transport is in minivans that normally seat from 8 to 14 people.
+In Torres del Paine and throughout Patagonia, transport is provided in minivans that normally seat from 8 to 14 people.

 Passengers need to be prepared for summer and winter all at once.
 Essential equipment includes: